 - Latent qualities or abilities that may be developed and lead to future success or usefulness.

 While both of these definitions sound appealing as it relates to sales performance, there are two elements that get overlooked when keeping someone because they have potential.
 The first is while you see it and want it for them they may not.
 As odd as it sounds not everyone wants to meet their own potential!
 Let’s face it, meeting your potential is hard work.
-It requires effort and often sacrifice.
+It requires effort and often sacrifices.
 The second is potential speaks to future results, not past or even current performance.

-If someone isn’t meeting your expectations regarding their potential, your best course of action is to address live and in person.
+If someone isn’t meeting your expectations regarding their potential, your best course of action is to address it live and in person.
 Having a productive conversation with an under-performer will require thought, planning, candor, listening skills, and commitment.

 What are your standards for performance?
 What are the specific things you measure that lead to results?
 What activities do you expect your people to engage in, and in what frequency?
 What competencies must they have to be successful?